 After my first year of graduate school, I was awarded a Society for Psychological Anthropology/Lemelson Foundation award for pre-dissertation field work.
 With this award, I travelled to Molokai, Maui, and Kaua`i to conduct interviews with Native Hawaiian parents of preschoolers about how their children learn.
 This work has been presented at conferences (Society for Psychological Anthropology, International Association of Cross-Cultural Psychology) and is currently being prepared for publication.

 Drs.
-Kristin Pauker, Yiyuan Xu, Amanda Williams and I currently have a paper in press at Child Development which examines differences in race essentialism and knowledge of in-group & out-group stereotypes between children in Boston and Hawai`i.
+Kristin Pauker, Yiyuan Xu, Amanda Williams and I published a paper in Child Development which examines differences in race essentialism and knowledge of in-group & out-group stereotypes between children in Boston and Hawai`i.
 Overall, we found that broader social context (Hawai`i vs. Boston) had effects on children's lay theories about race.
 Most notably, children in Massachusetts showed a greater increase in race essentialism and out-group stereotyping with age than children in Hawai`i.